 Reflexology for Fertility

-My work as a reflexologist has meant that I have treated many patients with fertility issues over the years.
+My work as a reflexologist has meant that I have treated many women with fertility issues over the years.
 I have seen how powerful the use of reflexology can be in aiding conception.

 There is now some evidence to suggest that elevated stress levels may affect fertility.
 Cortisol (a stress hormone) can cause the release of an inhibiting hormone that reduces the production of follicle stimulating hormone and luteinising hormone.
 Both of these are crucial to the release of an egg from the ovary and the implantation of the fertilised egg into the lining of the womb.